Asymptotic analysis of the 2D convective Brinkman-Forchheimer equations in unbounded domains: Global attractors and upper semicontinuity: Introduction

 may not be useful in the context of bounded domains.
 But in periodic domains or whole space the above equality holds true.
 Due to this technical difficulty, it appears to the author that some of the results obtained in the above works may not be true in bounded domains.

 In this work, we study the asymptotic analysis of solutions of \eqref{1} under the following three cases: \begin{enumerate} \item [(i)] the domain $\Omega\subset\R^2$ is bounded with smooth boundary $\partial\Omega$, \item [(ii)] an unbounded open set in $\R^2$ without any regularity assumption on its boundary $\partial\Omega$ and with the only assumption that the Poincar\'e inequality \eqref{2.1} holds on it (Poincar\'e domain), \item [(iii)] a general unbounded domain. \end{enumerate} We show the existence of global attractors in both bounded and Poincar\'e domains for the system \eqref{1}.
-We are able to prove that the solution map $\S(t) : \H \to \H$ is Fr\'echet differentiable with respect to the initial data for the absorption exponent $r=1,2,3,$ and hence we obtain estimates for the Hausdorff and Fractal dimensions of such attractors.
-Finally, we establish an upper semicontinuity of global attractors for the 2D CBF equations.
+In Poincar\'e domains case, we are able to prove that the solution map $\S(t) : \H \to \H$ is Fr\'echet differentiable with respect to the initial data for the absorption exponent $r=1,2,3$ and hence we obtain estimates for the Hausdorff and Fractal dimensions of such attractors.
+Then, we establish an upper semicontinuity of global attractors for the 2D CBF equations.
 We take an expanding sequence of simply connected, bounded and smooth subdomains $\Omega_m$ of the Poincar\'e domain $\Omega$.
 If $\mathscr{A}_m$ and $\mathscr{A}$ are the global attractors of \eqref{1} corresponding to $\Omega$ and $\Omega_m$, respectively, then we show that for large enough $m$, the global attractor $\mathscr{A}_m$ enters into any neighborhood $\mathcal{U}(\mathscr{A})$ of $\mathscr{A}$.
-Finally, we remark that the above mentioned results are true in general unbounded domains also (the presence of Darcy term in \eqref{1} helps us to get such results).
+We remark that the above mentioned results are true in general unbounded domains also (the presence of Darcy term in \eqref{1} helps us to get such results).
+Finally, we discuss about the quasi-stability of the semigroup $\S(t) : \H \to \H$ and establish the existence of finite fractal dimensional global as well as exponential attractors for the 2D CBF equations in bounded domains for all $r\geq 1$.